latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 ## Author

-I think it is good to introduce oneself when talking to other people.
+I think it is good to introduce oneself when explaining things to other people.

 My name is Frederic Peschanski, I am an associated professor in computer science at Sorbonne University in Paris, France.
 I do research mostly on theoretical